Music Tim Robson Music Tim Robson

 Hard Day’s Night – I’ll Be Back

 Had the most trouble with this album.
 There’s five John songs on the album that I could have picked.
 He was undisputed leader of the group in all senses at this period in time.
-I’ll Be Back is an understated, but more powerful for it, acoustic ballad that showcases John’s early song writing.
+I’ll Be Back is an understated, and more powerful for it, acoustic ballad that showcases John’s early song writing.

 Beatles for Sale – Baby’s In Black